U8NWXD/oppia-wiki/Third-party-libraries.md

 You can update all frontend libraries that we install from npm as follows.
 Note that `<yarn version>` specifies the currently-installed version of yarn (there should only be one version in `oppia_tools`).
 Also, all commands should be run from the repository root.

-1. Run `../oppia_tools/yarn-<yarn version>/bin/yarn upgrade`
+1. Run `../oppia_tools/yarn-<yarn version>/bin/yarn upgrade` to upgrade libraries that should not have any breaking changes.
-2. Run `../oppia_tools/yarn-<yarn version>/bin/yarn outdated` to show outdated libraries.
+2. Run `../oppia_tools/yarn-<yarn version>/bin/yarn outdated` to show outdated libraries whose newer versions might have breaking changes.
-3. Check for breaking changes in the outdated libraries.
+3. Check for breaking changes in the outdated libraries from the previous step.
 You should:

    * Check the library's changelog for breaking changes.
    * Test that after you install the upgraded version (see below), everything works correctly.